squaredcow/squaredcow.dev/content/posts/axyghjet/index.md

 4. They are replicable in between processes.
 5. If two objects have the same identity but are present in different processes, they are considered replicas.

-The operations exposed for working with objects may follow two different approaches.
+The operations exposed for working with objects may follow two different approaches: state-based and operation-based.

 ### State-based and Operation-based
+In **state-based** _(passive)_ replication, every state-changing operation occurs at the source then the system propagates the modified payload to an arbitrary pair of replicas infinitely often.
+The CRDTs implementing a state-based approach are named Convergent Replicated Data Type, **CvRDTs**.

+Meanwhile, in **operation-based** _(active)_ replication, the system transmits the state-changing operations in two phases: `at-source` (local) and `downstream` (async. in replica) one after the other, and both of them must execute atomically.
+The CRDTs implementing an operation-based strategy are named Commutative Replicated Data Type, **CmRDTs**.

+Now, let's have a quick grasp of one of the basic CvRDTs next.

 ## Building basic CRDTs